docker/docs/scout/dashboard.md

 The tabs section of the view shows the following:

-- Select the **Packages** tab to see packages added, removed, or updated in each image.
+- Select the **Packages** tab to see packages added, removed, or changed in each image.
 Each entry in the table shows the differences between the versions and vulnerabilities in each image.
 Select the disclosure triangle next to a package to see more detail on the vulnerabilities changed.
 - Select the **Vulnerabilities** tab to see changes to the vulnerabilities present in each image.

 ### Image layer view